rawkingo/EDIBO/README.md

 -ge - first operand is greater or equal to second [ $a -ge $b ] - is not true
 -le - first operand is less or equal to second [ $a -le $b ] - is true

+#### Boolean Operators

+! - logical negation.
+This inverts a true condition into false [ !false ] - is true
+-o - this is logical **OR**.
+If one of the operands is true, than the condition becomes true [ $a -lt 20 -o $b -gt 100] is true